Repetition and pair-interaction of string-like hopping motions in glassy polymers

 Molecular dynamics (MD) simulations allow access to the microscopic details of the dynamics \cite{baschnagel2010}.
-A remarkable discovery is string-like motion in which neighboring particles arranged in a line displacing one another from head to tail \cite{glotzer1998}.
+A remarkable discovery is string-like motion in which neighboring particles arranged in a line displaces one another from head to tail \cite{glotzer1998}.
 They have been observed in simulations of fragile glasses including binary Lennard-Jones liquids \cite{glotzer1998,donati1999spatial}, monoatomic Dzugutov liquids \cite{glotzer2004}, and bead-spring polymers \cite{glotzer2003}.
 They are also observed in experiments of colloidal systems \cite{weeks2000,zhang2011colloid}.
-String-like motions in general are incoherent and consist of independent micro-strings each of which makes simultaneous coherent hoppings \cite{glotzer2004}.
-Micro-strings are more bounded in length and most are of lengths 1 to 3 \cite{glotzer2004}.
-String-like motions are often considered as structural relaxations, or $\alpha$ relaxations \cite{donati1999spatial}.
-Micro-strings have been observed to be reversible \cite{glotzer2004,kawasaki2013} and thus considered as $\beta$ relaxations \cite{chandler2011}.
+String-like motions are often considered as structural relaxations, i.e. $\alpha$ relaxations \cite{donati1999spatial}. \rvs{ They can be classified as coherent or incoherent if the particles involved hop simultaneously or asynchronizely respectively.
+A coherent string-like motion or a coherent part of an incoherent string-like motion is also called a micro-string \cite{glotzer2004}. } Micro-strings are in general short and most are of 1 to 3 particles long \cite{glotzer2004}.
+They have been observed to be reversible \cite{glotzer2004,kawasaki2013} and have thus been considered as $\beta$ relaxations \cite{chandler2011}.
 String-like motions extracted from short-time displacements, which are not necessarily coherent, have also been interpreted as $\beta$ relaxations \cite{douglas2013Ni}.
-However, detailed criteria and mechanisms concerning how $\beta$ relaxations are related to $\alpha$ relaxations is lacking.
+However, detailed criteria and mechanisms concerning how $\beta$ relaxations are related to structural relaxations is lacking.

-String-like motions form the basis of several interesting theories of glassy dynamics.
-Most of them are thermodynamic theories and assume the existence of a term in the $\alpha$ relaxation energy barrier proportional to the average string length $l$ \cite{wolynes2006,langer2006,forrest2015string}.
-Assuming also a significant increase in $l$ as $T$ decreases as suggested in simulations \cite{glotzer2003}, kinetic arrest follows.

-In contrast, kinetic theories in general assume no drastic increase in the energy barrier when cooling toward the glass transition temperature $T_g$.
-In particular, the concept of dynamic facilitation \cite{chandler2010review} suggests that excitations must be facilitated by the presence of other excitations.
-Diminished facilitation due to a reduced number of excitations at low $T$ then causes kinetic arrest.
-Spatial-temporal correlations of particle motions supporting dynamic facilitation have been observed in simulations \cite{vogel2004facilitation} and colloidal experiments \cite{weeks2014,ganapathy2014}.